 Our two girls have finally reached the age when they can be put to bed by someone other than Mommy (that only took 8 years!).
 And what does this mean?
 Wahoo… date nights!
-Dinners out that don’t include chicken strips and fries… long walks by the ocean without a 40 lb weight on Trevor’s shoulders… car rides where “Let It Go” is not on our playlist.
+Dinners out that don’t include chicken strips and fries… long walks by the ocean without a 40-pound weight on Trevor’s shoulders… car rides where “Let It Go” is not on our playlist.
 Yes, date nights have been heaven.

 But don’t get me wrong… our kids absolutely love our date nights too because it means that one of their two beloved Grandmas snuggles with them in bed and lets them stay up late, texting us with those silly little emoticons to say goodnight.

 Trevor’s mom met us at the door a couple of weekends ago laughing and shaking her head.
-Our 3 year old daughter, Halle, had interrupted her as she read a bedtime story and said very seriously “Grandma, please read with more expression!”.
+Our 3-year-old daughter, Halle, had interrupted her as she read a bedtime story and said very seriously “Grandma, please read with more expression!”.

 How To Teach Expressive Piano Playing

 But this got me thinking about piano students who play with expression vs. piano students who do not.
-It certainly makes as much of a difference to piano playing as it does to story telling.
+It certainly makes as much of a difference to piano playing as it does to storytelling.
 But how do you teach someone to read with expression?
 How do you teach someone to play piano with expression?

 Check out our 5 Expressive Piano Playing Tips below: